Mike Gartner: Legacy

-Gartner holds the NHL record for most consecutive 30-goal seasons, 15, tied with Jaromir Jagr and Alexander Ovechkin.He also holds NHL records for most goals in an All-Star Game, four, in 1993 (shared with Wayne Gretzky, Dany Heatley and others) and for fastest two goals from the start of an All-Star Game in 3:37 in 1993.
+Gartner shares the NHL record for most consecutive 30-goal seasons (15), alongside Jaromir Jagr and Alexander Ovechkin.
+He held the record for most 30-goal seasons with 17 until he was passed by Ovechkin in the season.
+He also holds NHL records for most goals in an All-Star Game, four, in 1993 (shared with Wayne Gretzky, Dany Heatley and others) and for fastest two goals from the start of an All-Star Game in 3:37 in 1993.
 He holds the Washington Capitals records for longest point-streak with 17 games (twice), longest goal-scoring-streak (1986–87), nine games (shares record), most shorthanded goals in a season (1986–87), six (shares record), and most points by a right winger in one season (1984–85) with 102.

+He was named by The Athletic as the 67th best player of the NHL modern era in 2022.